How to Grow Mushrooms: Complete Guide to Cultivating Mushrooms Indoors

 Next, it's time to set our levels.
 Use gauges for both temperature and moisture levels.
 And, again, there are differences here based on the species or type of mushroom you’re trying to grow:

-The optimal temperature range for magic mushrooms and some other medicinal species used to alleviate anxiety and mental health issues falls between 75°F and 81°F during incubation and about 68°F to 75°F for the fruiting phase
+The optimal temperature range for magic mushrooms and other medicinal species used to alleviate anxiety and mental health issues falls between 75°F and 81°F during incubation and about 68°F to 75°F for the fruiting phase

 The optimal temperature range for culinary mushrooms, on the other hand, can vary.
-Oyster mushrooms typically like it cooler (between 60-75°F) during fruiting and common button mushrooms can even fruit as low as 55-65°F. It varies a lot between species, so make sure to do some research before getting started.
+Oyster mushrooms typically like it cooler (between 60-75°F) during fruiting, and common button mushrooms can even fruit as low as 55-65°F. It varies a lot between species, so make sure to do some research before getting started.

 Monitoring these levels to ensure healthy growth from mycelium to mushroom is important.